HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/context_preview.md

 1. Open an existing **Presentation template** or create a new one.
 2. Select the **Apply canvas context preview** icon.
-3. In the **Canvas context** field, enter keywords from the title or name of the content item.
+3. In the **Canvas context** field, choose one of the following methods to locate your content item:
+    - **Search:** Enter keywords from the title or name of the content item.
+    - **Browse:** Click the DX Picker icon to visually browse the content tree and locate content items without typing UUIDs or paths or use the search field in it.
-4. Select a content item from the results.
+4. Select a content item from the results or the picker dialog.
 5. View the updated canvas to see the selected content and mapped tags.

 !!!note